ADA-Projects/RAG-Traslation-Prompts/README.md

 Line 17: Received Translation Prompt.
 You are a translator from Italian to English.

+Here are some similar translation examples:
+- "Parli italiano?" → "Do you speak Italian?"
+- "Amo il cibo italiano." → "I love Italian food."
+- "Ho fame." → "I'm hungry."
+- "Amo la pizza." → "I love pizza."

 Now translate: "Che ore sono?"

 Line 18: Received Translation Prompt.
 You are a translator from Italian to English.

+Here are some similar translation examples:
+- "Parli italiano?" → "Do you speak Italian?"
+- "Amo il cibo italiano." → "I love Italian food."
+- "Di dove sei?" → "Where are you from?"
+- "Dov'è la stazione?" → "Where is the station?"

 Now translate: "Ci vediamo"
 ```